 Chuck Stewart’s photography provided by Fireball Entertainment Group, courtesy of Chuck Stewart Photographs of John Coltrane, Archives Center, National Museum of American History, Smithsonian Institution

-Jacob Rosenberg is a writer from Greensboro, North Carolina.
-His work has appeared on McSweeney’s Internet Tendency and in the Arkansas Times.
+Jacob Rosenberg is a reporter from Greensboro, North Carolina.
+He has written for the Guardian, Mother Jones, and the Arkansas Times, among other publications.